Love Is Blind’s Deepti Vempati Reveals Her Thoughts on Kyle Abrams' New Girlfriend - E! Online

 Love Is Blind star Kyle Abrams recently announced that his and Deepti's relationship had come to an end.
 In that same announcement, Kyle informed fans that he is now in a new romance with someone else.
 As for how Deepti feels about Kyle's partner?
 When asked "do you approve?" on the Sept.
 27 episode of the Off The Vine with Kaitlyn Bristowe podcast, Deepti declared, "Yeah, I do."

-Reflecting on their new dynamic, Deepti said of Kylie, "I just want him to be happy and do whatever he wants with his life."
+Reflecting on their new dynamic, Deepti said of Kyle, "I just want him to be happy and do whatever he wants with his life."

 But just because Deepti is on good terms with Kyle's new partner doesn't mean the adjustment of being with other people was easy for her.
 She shared that because of their breakup, she and Kyle are "different types of friends now"—and moving on with new romances played a factor.